gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

       content: What BlueFox Email Does for Deliverability, and What You Need to Do
   - - meta
     - name: twitter:description
-      content: A clear breakdown of what BlueFox Email handles for deliverability, such as authentication, bounces, complaints and suppression, and what senders are still responsible for.
+      content: What BlueFox Email handles for email deliverability, from authentication to bounces and complaints, and what senders are still responsible for.
   - - meta
     - name: twitter:image
       content: https://bluefox.email/assets/articles/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do-share.png